cippero/homework_w1d2/homework2_answers.md

 The commit message should read:
 "Commit 1 - The 1st set of GIT homework answers are complete".
 1. What command do you use to pull any changes from the master repository into your local repository?
+//git pull
 2. What command do you use to unstage a file?
+//git reset "filename"
 3. What command do you use to change your files back to how they were after a commit?
+//git checkout --
 4. Why is it important to use `--` when changing files back to a previous state? ensuring that we're resetting a file and not specifying a branch
+//tells git to checkout a file, not a folder
 5. Why might you want to reset your files back to a previous commit?
+//if your code got messed up somehow
 ** Commit your work.**
 The commit message should read:
 "Commit 2 - The 2nd set of GIT homework answers are complete".